England cricket team: 2010s

-Cook, who was already in charge of the ODI side, replaced Strauss and led England to a 2–1 victory in India – their first in the country since 1984–85.
+Cook, who was already in charge of the ODI team, replaced Strauss and led England to a 2–1 victory in India – their first in the country since 1984–85.
 In doing so, he became the first captain to score centuries in his first five Tests as captain and became England's leading century-maker with 23 centuries to his name.
 After finishing as runners-up in the ICC Champions Trophy, England faced Australia in back-to-back Ashes series.
 A 3–0 home win secured England the urn for the fourth time in five series.
 However, in the return series, they found themselves utterly demolished in a 5–0 defeat, their second Ashes whitewash in under a decade.
 Their misery was compounded by batsman Jonathan Trott leaving the tour early due to a stress-related illness and the mid-series retirement of spinner Graeme Swann.
 Following the tour, head coach Flower resigned his post while Pietersen was dropped indefinitely from the England team.
 Flower was replaced by his predecessor, Moores, but he was sacked for a second time after a string of disappointing results including failing to advance from the group stage at the 2015 World Cup.

 The England team celebrate victory over Australia in the 2015 Ashes series.

-Moores was replaced by Australian Trevor Bayliss who oversaw an upturn of form in the ODI side, including series victories against New Zealand and Pakistan.
+Moores was replaced by Australian Trevor Bayliss who oversaw an upturn of form in the ODI team, including series victories against New Zealand and Pakistan.
 In the Test arena, England reclaimed the Ashes 3–2 in the summer of 2015 before regaining the Basil D'Oliveira Trophy in the 2015–16 winter.
-However, the upturn in fortune of the ODI and T20I sides coincided with steadily declining form of the Test side, especially with the bat, despite the emergence of key players Joe Root and Ben Stokes.
+However, the upturn in fortune of the ODI and T20I teams coincided with steadily declining form of the Test team, especially with the bat, despite the emergence of key players Joe Root and Ben Stokes.
 After recording their first ever loss to Bangladesh in a Test, a 4–0 loss to India on the same tour resulted in the resignation of Cook as captain in early 2017, being replaced by Root, who was unable to reverse the decline in the fortunes of the team: in his first year as captain, the team suffered another away Ashes drubbing followed by a loss to New Zealand, embarrassingly dismissed for just 58 in the first test, although the team did recover to beat India 4–1 in 2018.